-Students not satisfied with the decision regarding transfer credit, life experience credit, military or occupational experience credit, or other credit for prior learning awarded may submit a formal written appeal to the dean of the area where the decision was issued.
-The written request must be made no later than 10 school days after receiving the decision and should contain rationale for reconsideration of the decision.
-A meeting with the school dean and student will be held within five school days of receipt of the request.
+If a student is not satisfied with the decision regarding transfer credit, life experience credit, military or occupational experience credit, or other credit for prior learning, the student may take the following steps:

+1. Within 10 school days of receipt of the decision, the student must submit a written appeal to the academic dean.
+The appeal must contain rationale for reconsideration of the decision.

-If the student and the division dean are unable to reach an agreement, the student may appeal in writing to the vice president of Academics within five school days after meeting with the dean.
+- 2. The academic dean will set up a meeting with the student to be held within ten school days of the receipt of the request.
+The student will receive written notice via Mid-State email of the decision from the dean within five school days of the meeting. - 3.
+If the student and the academic dean are unable to reach an agreement, the student may appeal in writing to the vice president of Academics within five school days after receiving the decision from the dean. - 4.
+Upon receipt of the appeal, the vice president of Academics will form an ad hoc appeals committee consisting of the vice president of Academics, an academic dean, and a faculty member to meet with the student and attempt to resolve the issue.
+This meeting will take place within ten school days. - 5.
+The vice president of Academics will inform the student via Mid-State email of the decision within five school days of the meeting.

-An Ad Hoc Appeals Committee convened by the vice president of Academics will meet with the student.
-The vice president of Academics will inform the student in writing of the decision of the Ad Hoc Appeals Committee within five school days of the meeting.
-The decision of the Ad Hoc Appeals Committee is the final decision, and no further appeals are available.
+The decision of the ad hoc appeals committee is the final decision, and no further appeals are available.